Frequently asked questions

 Bracket Racing is a way of handicapping drag racing so that you don't need a super fast pro-race car or a huge wallet to win.

-Basically the competitor makes a series of practise passes.
-He or she then decides the average time it has taken to drive down the 1/4 mile and uses this figure as a 'dial-in' time.
+Basically the competitor makes a series of practice passes.
+He or she then decides the average time it has taken to get down the quarter mile and uses this figure as a 'dial-in' time.
 This figure can be adjusted within class rules as the meeting progresses.
 With two competitors ready to do battle these 'dial-in times' are written on the car (usually with shoe whitener on a window).

 In short, Bracket Racing is a way of making drag racing "fair" so that it's not just the person with the most money that wins, it's down to driver skill, knowledge of your car and consistency.